 The surgeon's goal is to remove the tumor and enough normal tissue surrounding it to obtain a clean margin around the tumor.
 A “clean margin” means there are no tumor cells visible at the borders of the surgical specimen.
 This is currently the best method available to ensure that there are no tumor cells left in the area from which the tumor was removed.
 Small low-grade sarcomas can usually be effectively removed by surgery alone.
 Those that are high grade and larger than 2 inches (5 cm) are often treated with a combination of surgery and radiation therapy.
 Radiation therapy or chemotherapy may be used before surgery to shrink the tumor and make removal easier.
 They also may be used during and after surgery to destroy any remaining cancer cells.

-Rarely, for patients with a very large tumor involving the major nerves and blood vessels of the arm or leg, surgical removal of the limb, called amputation, is necessary to control the tumor.
+Rarely, for patients with a very large tumor involving the major nerves and blood vessels of the arm or leg, surgical removal of the limb, called amputation, is required to control the tumor.
 This can also be necessary if the tumor grows back in the arm or leg after surgery, radiation therapy, and/or chemotherapy have been completed.
 It’s important to remember that the operation that results in the most useful and strongest limb may be different from the one that gives the most normal appearance.
 If amputation is needed, rehabilitation, including physical therapy, can help maximize physical function.
 Rehabilitation can also help a person cope with the social and emotional effects of losing a limb.
 Patients who have had an amputation can often wear a prosthesis, depending on the type of amputation.